School visit FAQs

 Are the education sessions accessible?

 Both the bridge and Visitor Centre are accessible to wheelchair users but the Leigh Woods vaults are only accessible via a ladder.
-Our tours do include crossing the bridge, so if you have any students with limited mobility, please let us know in advance of your visit and we will work with you to plan an inclusive experience.
+Our full tours include crossing the bridge, so if you have any students with limited mobility, please let us know in advance of your visit and we will work with you to plan an inclusive experience.
 Please let us know at the time of booking if you require special provisions for any students (e.g.: large print worksheets).
 For more information, please see our Accessibility Guide.

 Is there somewhere for us to eat our lunch?